robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 “Stupid is commonplace,” she said.
 “That’s why we train for it.”

 Charlie looked down at the pattern.
-Lauren leaned on the table’s edge: present.
+Lauren leaned on the table’s edge.

-“And did you notice something?”
+“Did you notice something?”

 “What?”

-“You didn’t have to explain yourself,” Lauren replied.
+“You weren't expected to explain yourself,” Lauren replied.
 “You didn’t have to persuade him.
 You didn’t have to win.
 You named the work and kept doing it.”

 Sarah made a small sound of reluctant agreement.

 “That’s how you bore them,” she added, “because bored men are safe.
-Well... safer.”
+Well, safer.”

 Mara’s eyes flicked to her, the faintest hint of approval.